Groundhog-Day/calendar-service/README.md

 #### Read / GET
 **Endpoint**: `/api/v1/listings/:id/`
-This route returns data about accomodation, such as price per night and the number of review, in object
+This route returns data about accomodation, such as price per night and the number of review.

 Expected Request Object Format
 >{